-6 Data gaps and limitations
+280 6 Data gaps and limitations

 Site locations listed in this database are given as coordinates (latitude and longitude) with varying accuracy since sites were occasionally not geo-referenced especially in earlier studies, so that coordinates were approximated.
-In other cases, chamber

-295 and dissolved measurements repeated at close-by locations were consolidated into one single location to assure data usability and manageability within ARGO.
+In other cases, chamber and dissolved measurements repeated at close-by locations were consolidated into one single location to assure data usability and manageability within ARGO.
 This should be considered when high accuracy of site locations is required, for example, for merging in-situ observation with gridded remote sensing products.

-The From an ecosystem perspective, we identified low site representation across observational platforms especially for barren ecosystems, croplands, reservoirs, shrublands, and urban regions (Fig. 4).
-Lakes and rivers showed a decent representation
+From an ecosystem perspective, we identified low site representation across observational platforms especially for barren ecosystems, croplands, reservoirs, shrublands, and urban regions (Fig. 4).
+Lakes and rivers showed a decent representation across observational platforms, although the eddy covariance network would benefit from a larger number of towers targeted at measuring water-atmosphere fluxes on an ecosystem scale.
+This becomes particularly important when considering that inland waterbodies cover a large area in Arctic-boreal regions (Pekel et al., 2016), and large emissions along with high uncertainties in current estimates of greenhouse gas budgets have been found (Ramage et al., 2024; Song et al., 2024).

-- 300 across observational platforms, although the eddy covariance network would benefit from a larger number of towers targeted at measuring water-atmosphere fluxes on an ecosystem scale.
-This becomes particularly important when considering that inland waterbodies cover a large area in Arctic-boreal regions (Pekel et al., 2016), and large emissions along with high uncertainties in current estimates of greenhouse gas budgets have been found (Ramage et al., 2024; Song et al., 2024). - To identify potential gaps in the spatial distribution of sites was visualised, the density of sites across observational platforms was visualised in Fig. 6 using ecoregions as defined by Olson et al. (2001)(Fig. 6).
-While the analysis identified wellrepresented ecoregions for CO2, CH4, and N2O measurements in western Scandinavia and northern and central Alaska, significant data gaps persist in other regions such as parts of Russia (castern Siberia) or Canada (south of Hudson Bay)the eastern parts of Siberia, or central Canada.
-This is illustrated by the difference in average site density across large regions: Alaska showcases 52.06 around 52 sites per 100,000 km2, while Eastern Russia lags behind with only 1.95 barely 2 sites per 100,000 - 310 km2.
-The distribution of sites separated by observational platform are shown in Figures Fig. A1 to A3.
+To identify potential gaps in the spatial distribution of sites, the density of sites across observational platforms was visualised in Fig. 6 using ecoregions as defined by Olson et al. (2001).
+While the analysis identified well-represented ecoregions for CO2, CH4, and N2O measurements in western Scandinavia and northern and central Alaska, significant data gaps persist in other regions such as the eastern parts of Siberia, or central Canada.
+This is illustrated by the difference in average site density across large regions: Alaska showcases around 52 sites per 100,000 km, while Eastern Russia lags behind with barely 2 sites per 100,000 km.
+The distribution of sites separated by observational platform are shown in Fig. A1 to A3.
 Beyond these remote Arctic regions where access and logistics are particularly challenging, our database also confirms existing gaps in the network coverage in domains associated with generally low flux rates, such as barren tundra (Virkkala et al., 2018), or high-elevation areas within the Arctic-boreal domain (Pallandt et al., 2022).